 For example, many women are able to pump more milk in the middle of the night than they are at other pumping sessions.
-Normally, when a breastfeeding mother drops the middle of the night session, she just gets that milk later, in the morning.
+Normally, when a breastfeeding mother drops the middle of the night session (more info on how to do this here), she just gets that milk later, in the morning.
 If for whatever reason this isn’t the case for you, you might want to keep pumping in the middle of the night.

 How to drop pumping sessions